I used to struggle a lot with food and feeling good in my body when I traveled…

 One of the biggest pitfalls is faking it too much.

-You don’t need to practice affirmations that don’t feel at all realistic for you, or pretend to LOOOVE a part of your body that you’re really struggling with…
+You don’t need to practice affirmations that don’t feel realistic to you, or pretend to LOOOVE a part of your body that you’re really struggling with…

 … but you deserve a minimum of self-respect, the same way an imperfect child or your imperfect best friend does.